mattlunzer/blackbelt-aks-hackfest/linux-container-workshop/hol_content/06_monitoring_k8s.md

-# Add Monitoring to an Azure Kubernetes Service Cluster
+# Add Monitoring to an Azure Container Service Cluster

 There are a number of monitoring solutions available today.
 Here is a quick, but not exhaustive list for reference purposes:
 * Datadog